-There are a few reasons why people use Hookah, the primary one being it is a social event.
+There are many reasons why people use a Hookah, the primary one being it is used for social events.
 The original Hookah users were the wealthy men of India in the 15th century who would gather in groups to talk.
-The social gatherings continue today as groups can be found relaxing by a Hookah pipe at trendy cafes and bars around the world.
-The taste experience.
+The spirit of these social gatherings continues today as groups can be found relaxing by a Hookah pipe at trendy cafes and bars around the world.
+Lastly, the taste experience.
 Tobacco is now available in many flavours.
-If your smoking flavour of choice is for desserts, exotic fruits or coffees, you can enjoy them (with or without your friends) with a Hookah.
+Flavours come currently out in the market are favourite desserts, exotic fruits and coffee.
+Take note: A Hookah is best enjoyed in the company of friends.

 Our range of products is crafted to offer a rich, full of flavour smoking experience so it is important that you have an airtight shisha.
 There are a few simple steps to ensure a smooth smoke.

 - Gently push to insert the stem of your shisha with its seal into the empty glass jar.

 - Insert the end of the hose into the hose port.
 You might need to use a plastic seal to prevent air from leaking.